|Public Education||List of educational projects sponsored by FOAM|

 The 2012 award went to Mitchell Monge, an 8th grader from St. Mary’s School in Arcata.
 His project, “The Effect of Water Salinity on Freshwater Plants,” came about after the Japanese tsunami caused Mitchell to wonder about the effects of seawater on freshwater plants.
 He changed water from fresh to saline, but saw no effect in the few days that he had available.

 In 2004, FOAM initiated a program to support Humboldt State student research projects related to the Arcata Marsh.
-The program is funded by a bequest from the estate of Sylvia Fisher, on behalf of her late son, Marcus, who enjoyed visiting the Marsh.
-In 2006, the program was expanded to include students at College of the Redwoods.
+The program initially was funded by a bequest from the estate of Sylvia Fisher, on behalf of her late son, Marcus, who enjoyed visiting the Marsh.
+When the bequest was exhausted in 2011, new funding was provided by a donation from FOAM Life Members Richard Sanborn and Calista Sullivan.

 In 2004, Ginger Tennant, a graduate student with Frank Shaughnessy in the Humboldt State Department of Biological Sciences, was awarded $400 to support her study of the role of nutrient limitation in determinating eelgrass shoot density in Humboldt Bay.
 [Ginger provided the FOAM library with a copy of her master's thesis in spring 2006.]